AlwarG/ember-mirage-gen/README.md

 * isOnlyForCurrentDomain - Allow only the same domain API's.

 * excludedNodes - sometimes we got the same node for all responses and we don't need the mirage information for those nodes.
-So, we can exclude those nodes by adding those nodes in this array.
+So, we can exclude those nodes by adding those nodes in this array. example: **page-info** conatins page information

 3. Visit the app and click the `mirage-gen` icon, you will see the list of API's